hsi-eredman/ai-case-study/README.md

 - Software bloat.
 - Consistent and quick content generation.

-The marketing software sector is valued at nearly *300 billion dollars*.<sup>[4][4]</sup> While go-to-market planning and execution accounts for only a portion of that market share, it's manifest that the market touches a huge amount of people and potential customers.
+The marketing software sector is valued at nearly *300 billion dollars*.<sup>[4][4]</sup> While go-to-market planning and execution accounts for only a portion of that market share, it is apparent that the market touches a huge amount of people and potential customers.

 [4]: https://www.inkwoodresearch.com/reports/digital-marketing-software-market/#:~:text=MARKET%20OVERVIEW,forecast%20period%2C%202023%2D2032.